8th June 2011

 Far too many OO programmers seem to think that the concept of an "order" requires a single class which encompasses all of the data even when that data is split across several database tables.
 What they totally fail to take into consideration is that it will be necessary, within the application, to write to or read from tables individually rather than collectively.
 Each database table should really be considered as a separate entity in its own right by virtue of the fact that it has its own properties, its own methods and its own validation rules.
 The compound class will therefore require separate methods for each table within the collection, and these method names must contain the name of the table on which they operate and the operation which is to be performed.
 This in turn means that there must be special controllers which reference these unique method names, which in turn means that the controller(s) are tightly coupled to this single compound class.
 As tight coupling is supposed to be a bad thing, how can this structure be justified?

-On the other hand if you go too far you end up with ravioli code, a mass of tiny classes which end up by being less readable, less usable, less efficient, less testable and less maintainable.
+Too many people take the idea that a "single responsibility" means "to do one thing, and only one thing" instead of "have a single reason to change", so instead of creating a modular system (containing highly cohesive units) they end up with a totally fragmented system (with all unity destroyed) in which each class has only one method (well, if it has more than one method then it must be doing more than one thing, right?) and each method only has one line of code (well, if it has more than one line of code then it must be doing more than one thing, right?).
+This, in my humble opinion, is a totally perverse interpretation of SRP and results in ravioli code, a mass of tiny classes which end up by being less readable, less usable, less efficient, less testable and less maintainable.
 This is like having an ant colony with a huge number of workers where each worker does something different.
 When you look at this mass of ants, how do you decide who does what?
 Where do you look to find the source of a bug, or where to make a change?
-A prime example of this is a certain open source email library which uses 100 classes, as shown in Figure 3:
+A prime example of this is a certain open source email library which uses 100 classes, as shown in Figure 4:

 This appalling design is made possible by constructing some classes which contain a single method, and having some methods which contain a single line of code.
 But who in their right minds would create 100 classes just to send an email?
 WTF!!!

-This particular problem is discussed further by Brandon Savage in his article Avoiding Object Oriented Overkill.
+This particular problem is discussed further by Brandon Savage in his article Avoiding Object Oriented Overkill which contains the following statement:

 In my own development framework, the basic structure of which is shown in Figure 1, when I create the Model components I go as far as creating a separate class for each database table.
 Anything less would be not enough, and anything more would be too much.